sudheerj/javascript-interview-questions/README.md

 114. ### How do you parse JSON string

      When receiving the data from a web server, the data is always in a string format.
-But you can convert this string value to javascript object using parse() method.
+But you can convert this string value to a javascript object using parse() method.

      ```javascript
      var userString = '{"name":"John","age":31}';